arielgluzman2003/adjacency-list/README.md

 |E|  - Length of set E; Amount of _Edges_ in a given Graph (Integer value).<br />
 Θ(n) - Fixed running-time complexity of given algorithm/function; n representing complexity class, n<sup>2</sup>.<br />
 O(n) - Worst-Case running-time complexity of given algorithm/function;
+ E'  - A part/subset of E (Edges of Graph G), fully included in E i.e. E' ⊆ E

 # Adjacency List
 an adjacency list is a collection of unordered lists used to represent a finite graph.